 G.J.H “Jimmy” Jeffs, Croydon Civilian Air Traffic Officer, was one of the great innovators in developing the new discipline.
 Issued with Air Traffic Control Licence No.1 in 1922, Jeffs developed many of the systems and procedures that were approved by the Air Ministry.
 Having established over twenty-five ATC Units in the UK, it was the United States who asked that Jeffs lead the establishment of the North Atlantic Airspace.
 Jeffs had a distinguished career in civil and military Air Traffic Control, culminating in the award of the MVO, CBE and the US Legion of Merit.

 The step from the use of radio telegraphy (Morse code) to radio telephony (speech transmissions) saw the need for a new way to use language to ensure clearly understood messages.
-Fred Mockford, Croydon’s Senior Radio Officer, coined the distress phrase “Mayday, Mayday, Mayday” in 1923.
-Adopted by the International Radio Conference in 1927, "Mayday" became the international standard distress phrase.
+Fred Mockford, Croydon’s Senior Radio Officer, conceived the distress phrase “Mayday, Mayday, Mayday” in 1923.
+The British Government embodied the Mayday distress call as part of the required radio procedures to be used in an emegency, promulgating it's use in The Air Pilot: Great Britain pubished in 1924.
+Adopted by the International Radiotelegraph Convention of Washington in 1927, "Mayday" became the international standard distress phrase.
 It still saves lives today.

 Imperial Airways- The launch of Britain's National Airline